sprinteins/se-uilib/example-apps/app-react/README.md

 # Example project with ReactJS

-The goal of this project is to show how to use the Svelte components in a React project.
+The goal of this project is to show how to use the UI components in a React project.

 ## How to use web components in React